Tom Thomson: Legacy and influence

 Since his death, Thomson's work has grown in value and popularity.
 Group of Seven member Arthur Lismer wrote that he "is the manifestation of the Canadian character".
 Another contemporaneous Canadian painter, David Milne, wrote to National Gallery of Canada Director H. O. McCurry in 1930, "Your Canadian art apparently, for now at least, went down in Canoe Lake.
 Tom Thomson still stands as the Canadian painter, harsh, brilliant, brittle, uncouth, not only most Canadian but most creative.
 How the few things of his stick in one's mind."
 Murray notes that Thomson's influence can be seen in the work of later Canadian artists, including Rae Johnson, Joyce Wieland, Gordon Rayner and Michael Snow.
 Sherrill Grace wrote that for Roy Kiyooka and Dennis Lee, he "is a haunting presence" and "embodies the Canadian artistic identity".
+Canadian contemporary artists still cite Thomson as an influence, particularly Kim Dorland.

 As of 2015, the highest price achieved by a Thomson sketch was Early Spring, Canoe Lake, which sold in 2009 for CAD$2,749,500.
 Few major canvases remain in private collections, making the record unlikely to be broken.
 One example of the demand his work has achieved is the previously lost Sketch for Lake in Algonquin Park; discovered in an Edmonton basement in 2018, it sold for nearly half a million dollars at a Toronto auction.
 The increased value of his work has led to the discovery of numerous forgeries on the market, such as those produced by convicted forger William Firth MacGregor.
 Art historian Joan Murray assembled a catalogue raisonné of Thomson works until her retirement in 2016.

 In 1967, the Tom Thomson Art Gallery opened in Owen Sound.
 In 1968, Thomson's shack from behind the Studio Building was moved to the McMichael Canadian Art Collection in Kleinburg.
 Many of his works are also on display at the National Gallery of Canada in Ottawa, the Art Gallery of Ontario, and the McMichael Canadian Art Collection in Kleinburg, Ontario.
 In 2004, another historical marker honouring Thomson was moved from its previous location near the centre of Leith to the graveyard in which he is now buried.
 The gravesite has become a popular spot for visitors to the area with many fans of his work leaving pennies or art supplies behind as tribute.

 Though best known for his painting, Thomson is often mythologized as a veritable outdoorsman.
-Dr. James MacCallum contributed stories to this image.
+James MacCallum contributed stories to this image.
 He has often been remembered as an expert canoeist, though David Silcox has argued that this image is romanticized.
 In the case of fishing, he was no doubt proficient.
 He had a deep love of fishing for his entire life, so much so that his reputation through Algonquin Park was equally divided between art and angling.
 Most who visited the Park were led by hired guides, but he travelled through the park on his own.
 Many of his fishing locations appear in his work.